graphql/graphql-spec/spec/Section 3 -- Type System.md

-If an argument or input-object field of a Non-Null type is not provided, is provided with the literal value {null}, or is provided with a variable that was either not provided a value at runtime, or was provided the value {null}, then a query error must be raised.
+If an argument or input-object field of a Non-Null type is not provided, is provided with the literal value {null}, or is provided with a variable that was either not provided a value at runtime, or was provided the value {null}, then a request error must be raised.

 If the value provided to the Non-Null type is provided with a literal value other than {null}, or a Non-Null variable value, it is coerced using the input